zealot128/neoformat/README.md

 **So don't switch buffers before the the formatting is complete!**

+Note: This should be resolved when [`setbufline()`](https://github.com/vim/vim/blob/9bd547aca41799605c3a3f83444f6725c2d6eda9/runtime/doc/todo.txt#L177) is added.

-Also, Neoformat reads from the current file, not the current buffer, so save current changes before formatting.
+By default, Neoformat reads from the current buffer, not the current file.
+This can be changed via the configuration variable `g:neoformat_read_from_buffer`.

 ## Config [Optional]